-Occupation: Financial Counsellor, Lifeline Central West
+Occupation: Financial Counsellor, VERTO

-Kylie has worked as a Financial Counsellor with Lifeline since 2014 and is also employed by ICAN Learn as a trainer for the Diploma of Financial Counselling.
-Kylie joined the Board in 2017.
+Kylie has worked as a Financial Counsellor in Central Western NSW since 2014 and is also employed by ICAN Learn as a trainer for the Diploma of Financial Counselling.
+Kylie joined the Board in 2017 and is an appointed position on the FCA Board, and a member of the Sylvan Implementation Working Group.
 Kylie was previously employed in the job services and disability support sectors and is passionate about helping people experiencing hardship.
 Kylie is a Director on the Financial Counselling Australia Board.